 We have incurred operating losses and negative cash flows from operating activities since inception.
-As of March 31, 2023, we had an accumulated deficit of \$602.9 million.
+As of June 30, 2023, we had an accumulated deficit of \$640.1 million.
 We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, continue and initiate clinical trials of, and seek marketing approval for, our product candidates.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution to the extent that such sales, marketing and distribution are not the responsibility of potential collaborators.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
-If we are unable to raise capital when needed or on attractive terms, for reasons including, but not limited to, potential worsening global economic conditions, disruptions to, and volatility in, financial markets in the United States and worldwide, including those resulting from the COVID-19 pandemic, bank failures, actual or perceived changes in interest rates and economic inflation, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.
+If we are unable to raise capital when needed or on attractive terms, for reasons including, but not limited to, potential worsening global economic conditions, disruptions to, and volatility in, financial markets in the United States and worldwide, including those resulting from public health epidemics or outbreaks, bank failures, actual or perceived changes in interest rates and economic inflation, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.

-As of March 31, 2023, we had cash, cash equivalents and short-term investments of \$405.9 million.
-Based on our current plans, we believe that our existing cash, cash equivalents and short-term investments will be sufficient to enable us to fund our operating expenses into the fourth quarter of 2025.
+As of June 30, 2023, we had cash, cash equivalents and short-term investments of \$477.0 million.
+Based on our current plans, we believe that our existing cash, cash equivalents and short-term investments will be sufficient to enable us to fund our operating expenses to mid-2026.
 Our future capital requirements will depend on many factors, including: